 Ellis, M. (2015, May 5).
 Greater student understanding central to overcoming challenges facing graduate education.
 The EvoLLLution: A Destiny Solutions Illumination.
 Retrieved from http://www.evolllution.com/opinions/greater-student-understanding-central-overcoming-challenges-facing-graduate-education

-Math pathways redesign.
-Presented at the American Association of Community Colleges annual convention, Chicago, IL (April 2016).
+Correlations Between Student Graduation Rates and Impact on Trustee Policymaking.
+Presented at the American Association of Community Colleges annual convention, Orlando, FL (April 2019).

 Math pathways and the workforce: Nursing and manufacturing.
 Presented at the League for Innovation in the Community College’s Innovations Conference, New York, NY (February 2019).